bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 In fact, most of this site is written using markdown.
 Relevant markdown files are transpiled to Kotlin just before compilation happens.

-Kobweb extends markdown with some custom support for nesting code inside it which is how I embedded the color buttons and clock widget above.
+Kobweb extends Markdown with some custom support for nesting code inside it which is how I embedded the color buttons and clock widget above.
 You can inline code with a Kotlin-y `${...}` syntax or put a larger widget on its own line with triple curly-brace syntax: